 - Repeat daily.

-What is Sweet Almond Oil?
+What Is Sweet Almond Oil?

-Sweet almond oil is essentially oil that is pressed from the inner nut of of the dried and ‘shelled’ almond tree fruit known as a Drupe.
+So, what is sweet almond oil?
+Sweet almond oil is essentially an oil that is pressed from the inner nut of the dried and ‘shelled’ almond tree fruit known as a Drupe.
 The inner shell is cut out of the Drupe and cracked open to reveal the almond nut inside.
-To produce the oil, the almond nuts are pushed into an industrial press which crushes them under high pressure thus releasing the oil of the nut and leaves behind an paste which can be used in baking or cooking.
-The oil itself can be used for either consumption or externally as a moisturizer on ones skin and can even be used to treat certain wooden products.
+Sweet almond oil comes from the edible nut, which people specially cultivate for their sweet taste.

 — Aesthetics Clinic UK (@AestheticsHerts) December 16, 2016

-What is Organic Sweet Almond Oil?
+What Is Organic Sweet Almond Oil?

-Renewable resources are really the way forward for us as a species and finding ways to cultivate and utilize them in as many ways as we can will be a key defining factor in our progress on the Earth.
+Renewable resources are really the way forward for us as a species.
+Finding ways to cultivate and utilize them in as many ways as we can will be a key defining factor in our progress on the Earth.
 Almonds!
-They’re tasty, healthy, helpful and cost-effective and you should definitely make them a part of your daily life.
+They’re tasty, healthy, helpful and cost-effective, and you should definitely make them a part of your daily life.